List of Downton Abbey characters: Maud Elliot, Lady Bagshaw

+Lady Manville

+Lady Manville (played by Sarah Crowden) is a member of the local landed gentry of Yorkshire.
+She first appeared in the third series among the guests invited to attend a dinner on the night before Mary's marriage to Matthew, but before the food could be cooked, the kitchen oven started to malfunction.
+Fortunately, Martha Levinson troubleshoots the situation by arranging an indoor picnic with cold buffet, accompanied by piano music, similar to what her contemporaries did in America.
+The Crawleys were initially scandalised at their formal dinner being converted into an informal casual event, but Lady Manville gave her approval, saying that attending such an event made her feel like the bright young things.
+She is also present at a dinner event hosted to celebrate Rose's engagement to Atticus, where she tries to steer the conversation towards an antisemitic direction, which Cora shuts down by reminding that her father was also Jewish.
+She appears in the third movie in an dinner event hosted in honour of Noël Coward, where Robert declared his intention to retire and hand over control of the estate to Mary.

 The Hon.
 Evelyn Napier

 Evelyn Napier (played by Brendan Patricks) is the son and heir of Viscount Branksome and a suitor for Lady Mary.
 At first Mary preferred him over Matthew, comparing the former with Perseus and the latter as Cetus (see the story of Andromeda) but he becomes engaged to "one of the Semphill girls".
 He first appears in first series, accompanying Kemal Pamuk.
 This engagement is broken off and during the war he is injured.

 He returns to Downton in 1922, clearly still interested in the recently widowed Mary.
 He is accompanied by his boss, Charles Blake, as they are working on a government project studying estates and their progress.